astropy/astropy/docs/development/workflow/development_workflow.rst

    pull request message.
 This is still a good way to start a preliminary code review.

+You may also opt to open a work-in-progress pull request.
+If you do so, instead of clicking "Create pull request", click on the small down arrow next to it and select "Create draft pull request".
+This will let the maintainers know that your work is not ready for a full review nor to be merged yet.
+In addition, if your commits are not ready for CI testing, you should also use ``[ci skip]`` or ``[skip ci]`` directive in your commit message.

 .. _revise and push:

 Revise and push as necessary